 The servers aren’t as fast as ExpressVPN or NordVPN, but they’re decent.
 That being said, it’s impressive how it unblocks Netflix, though you might have to try more than one free server to find one that does the job.

 The build-a-plan model allows you to selectively choose the servers you want access to for only $1 per location per month.
-Each additional location you add on also grants another 10GB in data.
-This means you can choose the servers you want if you’re particular about accessing specific locations.
+Each additional location you add on also grants another 10GB in data — and you can remove data limits entirely for an extra $1.

 Windscribe’s app is also fairly easy to use if you just want to connect, although it gets a little clunky if you want to change any settings.
 It also offers unlimited device connections, which is pretty great if you’re juggling a lot of internet requirements across your laptops and phones.